 But if you’re worried, it may be time to check on all of that.
 If you’re considering a rash move, you should first seek some professional assistance for an objective opinion.

-A financial planner can help you make moves to lessen risk at the right times and avoid any unnecessary costs.
+A financial adviser can help you make moves to lessen risk at the right times and avoid any unnecessary costs.

 If you have several retirement accounts but aren’t sure they’re performing the best possible way for you …